What is NANA Regional Corporation?

 Does NANA own any companies?

 Yes, NANA owns NANA Development Corporation (NDC).
-Founded in 1974, NDC is an investment management company, with businesses and investments in:
+Founded in 1974, NDC is an investment management company with a broad range of subsidiaries and affiliates providing an array of services across many industries, including:

 How many people does NANA employ?